Sairamzz/Structure_From_Motion/README.md

 ## Objective

-The goal of this project was to build a full SfM system without relying on existing SLAM frameworks (COLMAP, OpenMVG, ORB-SLAM).
+The goal of this project was to build a full SfM system without relying on existing SFM frameworks.
 The pipeline includes:

 - Feature extraction and matching